Best Minimalist Wallet Review – Top 5 Sleekest List For Jul. 2018 with Buying Guide

 Ready to slim down?
 Here are Groom+Style’s rankings for the top 5 best minimalist wallets.

-Many members of the review team would be comfortable choosing the LackingOne wallet over a luxury brand’s offering.
-It doesn’t have a brand name that would raise eyebrows, but its quality and utility are definitely in the same ballpark and the Slim Wallet is priced far below anything you’ll find at Mark Cross.
+Many members of the review team would be comfortable choosing the Ekster Parliament slim wallet over a luxury brand’s offering.
+It doesn’t have a brand name that would raise eyebrows, but its quality and utility are definitely in the same ballpark, and the Ekster is priced far below anything you’ll find at Mark Cross.

-The LackingOne is one of the minimalist wallets that comes with the RFID blocking feature we mentioned earlier.
+The Parliament is one of the minimalist wallets that comes with the RFID blocking feature we mentioned earlier.
 We’re not sure that it’s necessary since we’ve never been particularly concerned about our credit card number being jacked by a bad guy with an RFID reader.
 But if it is a danger, this product has you covered.
-The black grained leather has a classic and sophisticated look, and the wallet is backed by a three-year warranty.

 SUMMARY: For the person who wants a high-quality leather minimalist wallet and doesn’t want to pay designer prices.

-PROS: High quality, small and lightweight, top-grain leather, great warranty.
+PROS: High quality, small and lightweight, top-grain leather, card slider.

 The Groom+Style team believes this Trayvax minimalist wallet gives you the best bang for the buck.
 It’s handcrafted in America from top-grain, oil-tanned leather with a stainless steel frame, providing outstanding quality and durability yet only weighing about five ounces.
 The leather is a bit stiff when you first get it, but with a little breaking in and the application of some conditioner, it will be as soft as high-quality leather should be.
 This wallet comes with a lifetime guarantee, too.